KMU-CSE/PJT_MSP430_KECCAK_KYBER_DILITHIUM/README.md

 The target device is "MSP430F67791", equipped with 32KB of RAM.
 The compiler used is "IAR C/C++ Compiler for MSP430 (version 8.10.3)", and we compile the code using the "High (Speed)" option.

+- Note: Code execution may take a long time.
+Please wait—this is expected behavior and not a bug.

 ### 1. Cycle Measurement

 Cycle counts are measured using the `CYCLECOUNTER` or `CCSTEP` registers.